MagiHotline/UniNotes/README.md

 ## Important contributors

-This notes may contain some integration made by [@fabiooo4](https://github.com/fabiooo4/Uni) who helped me through the draft of these notes.
+This notes may contain some integration made by [@fabiooo4](https://github.com/fabiooo4/Uni) who helped me through the draft of these notes!